RohanNero/block3d-submodule/README.md

 ### Creating config

 Begin by creating a `block3d.config.ts` file at your project's root.
-Next, create a `block3dConfig` object and make sure it is marked as export default.
+Next, create a `block3dConfig` object and make sure it is exported.

 ```typescript
 /*  block3d.config.ts  */